Endava/docker-php/README.md

 * It does not support debian.
 If we want to do it: we need to do the same approach for debian based on official repositories.
 * We depend on the release of php packages at alpine (e.g. on 2023/01/03 the php82 was not officially packaged on alpine including nginx unit - so we cannot support it. at the same time it is available as docker image on official docker php)
-* If the packaged package version number is not available on alpine anymore - we cannot recreate the docker image
+* If the packaged package version number is not available on alpine anymore - we cannot recreate the docker image (we have a workaround to build older apk's for it - takes more time, but is 100% viable solution!)